 Its “Cafreal” name came from the word “Cafre”, which was a designation of the people of Cafraria, a region in Southern Africa.

-Go to the kitchen to cook outstanding Chicken Cafreal right now.
+Let’s head to the kitchen to cook outstanding Chicken Cafreal!

 2. Chicken Xacuti – Goan Chicken Curry

-Chicken Xacuti is a prominent dish of Goa, India.
+Chicken Xacuti is another prominent dish of the state of Goa.
 This food is influenced by Portuguese cuisine.
 This amazing recipe is a harmonious combination of chicken, potatoes, coconut, chilies, and various spices.
-The dish’s unique taste comes from the red chilies of Kashmiri cuisine.
+The dish’s unique taste also comes from the red chilies of Kashmiri cuisine.

-This famous recipe originated in Harmal in Pernem Taluka of Goa when fishers created a sauce with chili, turmeric, nutmeg, poppy seeds, coconut, and cinnamon to eat with fresh chicken and fish.
+This famous recipe originated in Harmal in Pernem Taluka of Goa when fishers created a sauce with turmeric, nutmeg, poppy seeds, fennel seeds, and cinnamon to eat with fresh chicken and fish.
 It was chosen as a favorite dish by the British poet Tim Key.

 3. Goan Pork Vindaloo – Goan Pork Curry